SimonXIX/personal_server_docker/README.md

 Bandwidth: 3TB

 ## Docker Compose

-All running services on simonxix.com are running as Docker containers rather than services per se.
-These run from /home/simonxix/docker and currently includes MySQL, WordPress (PHP), Nginx, and Sandstorm.
+All running services on simonxix.com are running as Docker containers.
+These run from /home/simonxix/docker and currently includes MySQL, WordPress (PHP), Apache Solr, GoAccess, Nginx, and Sandstorm.

 `sudo docker-compose down`